zhangbsn-gt/developer.gov.sg/collections/_communities/building-a-community/resources/interview-with-mindy-lim.md

 I will elaborate using the acronym DSC, which also stands for the community that I manage.
 D stands for dedication.
 My greatest motivation for community-building comes from the members’ dedication towards a common cause; in my case, upskilling themselves in the domain of Data Science and Artificial Intelligence.
 The passion the officers have displayed is contagious.
 You cannot help but be inspired by their drive, and constantly think of ways you can better support their endeavour.
 Next, S is for Support System.

-<p style="text-align: center;"><i>“No man is an island.
+<p class="has-text-center"><i>“No man is an island.
 To learn and grow, we often tap on others for support and advice, especially in the areas we are lacking in.
 You have to put yourself out there to avoid limiting your perspectives and potential.”</i></p>

 C stands for Connect.
 The beauty of community-building lies in the vast network placed in your hands, allowing you to act as an effective hub that connects different officers and agencies in the community.
 It gives me a sense of achievement knowing that the members can meet like-minded friends as a support group they can tap on through our various engagements.